adamjaffeback/Hacker-News-Reader/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `npm run start:prod`

+Bundles the application for production using `react-scripts build`, then starts a simple server with `serve -s build`.
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### `npm test`